Stove3908/obsidian-self-study/Notes/2025/2025-03/Effects of trauma on Memory and Behavior.md

-- Traumatic events often recalled in disjointed pieces of images, sounds, sensations, words,... (**fragmented memories**) rather than as a complete narrative.

-- Ability to organize thoughts impaired
-	- → difficult to connect fragmented memories to original event
-	- → hinders the ability to describe or fully remember what happened
+Traumatic events are often not remembered as a complete, step-by-step story.
+Instead, they are stored as **fragmented memories**—disjointed pieces such as vivid images, sounds, physical sensations, or single words.
+This scattered recall shapes how survivors experience and process trauma long after the event.

+### Why Do Fragmented Memories Happen?
+- **Disrupted Thought Organization**: During trauma, the brain’s ability to organize thoughts is impaired.
+This makes it hard to form a coherent narrative, leaving memories as unconnected fragments that are difficult to link back to the original event.
-- **Speechless Terror**: During a traumatic event, the brain’s speech center and medial prefrontal cortex can shut down, leaving individuals unable to articulate their experience, as noted by Bessel van der Kolk.
+- **Speechless Terror**: As trauma expert Bessel van der Kolk has noted, the brain’s speech center and medial prefrontal cortex (responsible for logical thinking) can shut down during a traumatic event.
+This state, sometimes called "speechless terror," prevents individuals from articulating or fully processing what’s happening.
+As a result, memories are stored in an incomplete, fragmented form rather than as a unified whole.
-    - Impaired Memory: The brain struggles to form coherent memories, resulting in fragmented or incomplete recall.

-- This difficulty in verbalizing trauma underscores why alternative therapies (like art or body-based approaches) can be vital for recovery.
+- **Unconscious Storage**: These fragments are often buried in the unconscious mind, making them challenging to access or describe later.

+### How Fragmented Memories Affect Daily Life
+- **Triggers and Unconscious Reactions**: Fragments of traumatic memories can resurface when triggered by reminders like sights, sounds, or smells.
+These triggers can spark intense emotional or physical reactions, even if the person doesn’t consciously connect them to the trauma.
-- Example: A survivor of a flood might recall the sound of rushing water or a sense of dread but be unable to narrate the event step-by-step.
+    - *Example*: A flood survivor might feel a surge of dread when hearing rushing water, unable to narrate the full event but vividly recalling the sound.
-- The fragments stored in unconscious mind, can resurface when triggered by reminders of trauma, influencing behavior without conscious awareness.
--  This explains why trauma survivors may feel confused about their memories/ react strongly to seemingly unrelated triggers in their daily lives.

-- Example: Someone in a car accident might feel panic when hearing a loud noise like a horn, even if they don’t consciously link it to the past event.
+    - *Example*: A car accident survivor might panic at the sound of a horn, without immediately linking it to the crash.
+- **Confusion and Difficulty Recalling**: Because memories are disjointed and incomplete, survivors may struggle to fully remember or describe what happened.
+This can lead to confusion or frustration, as they grapple with gaps in their recollection.

 - These are effects of [[Trauma]] on Memory and Behavior
--